Experiencing Neuropathy: Identify The Symptoms To Find Relief

 The cranial nerves are responsible for a number of different functions in the body.
 Many symptoms of cranial neuropathy manifest in the face and eyes.
 The most common symptoms include drooping of the eye or face, double or blurred vision, and abnormal eye movement.

-Additionally, those with cranial neuropathy often experience pain, tingling and numbness.
+Additionally, those with this specific type often experience pain, tingling and numbness.

 This type of neuropathy affects the nerves that control organ function, so we see symptoms manifest in a plethora of different ways, including: